lucasfrancaid/talk-gpt/frontend/README.md

 npm run start:bridge
 ```

-Note that is necessary to export the variable `API_URL` with the IP for access from your mobile phone, e.g. `API_URL=http://192.168.X.XX:8000`, it will ensure that you can call the API.
+Note that is necessary to export the variable `API_URL` or [change directly in line 2](./constants/Api.ts) with the IPV4 for access from your mobile phone, e.g. `API_URL=http://192.168.X.XX:8000`, it will ensure that you can call the API.